We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A common cause of sleep disturbance in older adults is pain.
-A 2015 study suggests that a medium-firm and self-adjusted mattress can promote sleep in those with back pain.
+A 2015 study suggests that a medium-firm, self-adjusted mattress can promote sleep in those with back pain.

-Finding an appropriate mattress can allow seniors to achieve optimal sleep comfort and quality, which is important for overall health.
+Finding an appropriate mattress can allow older adults to achieve optimal sleep comfort and quality, which is important for overall health.